Skip to content

 • One click from card to full study note

-Sourced, structured study notes for all 109 FRACS General Surgery topics.
+111 sourced study notes across the FRACS General Surgery curriculum, one for every covered learning objective.
 Written to a consistent seven-section format with operative detail throughout: staging systems, surgical approach decisions, intraoperative steps, and complication management.
-Referenced to NCCN, ANZGOSA and current Australian oncology guidelines.
+Referenced to NCCN, ANZGOSA, and current Australian oncology guidelines.

 • Operative context: approach, key steps, anatomical hazards, complications